 Maybe you’d like to come along to one of our STEM Club Hubs where club leaders from lots of different schools get together, over a cuppa & a cake, to share ideas & advice?

-You can also request the support of a STEM Ambassador to bring an extra dimension to your club activities.
+You can also register with STEM Learning to request the support of a STEM Ambassador volunteer to bring an extra dimension to your club activities.
 STEM Ambassadors are volunteers from a wide variety of STEM careers & backgrounds who can support clubs by helping with activities &sharing career-based knowledge.

 It’s difficult to provide anything more than some basic support on the pages of a website but, here at All About STEM, we also have our very own resident STEM Clubs expert with oodles of insider information to share with you.
 Contact [email protected] & we can provide more personal support, specific to your school situation.